Cover photo by Evie S. on Unsplash

 Extend the life cycle of your clothes.
 Rather than throwing them away, donate, sell, or recycle.
 Plenty of organisations accept used clothing, and some companies even have take-back programmes for their products.

-Now, we’d love to hear from you.
+We’d love to hear from you.
 What steps have you taken to reduce your carbon footprint?
 Do you have any green living advice to share?

 Let’s all commit to making our world a little greener, a single day at a time.
 After all, we only have one Earth.